yike5460/LambdaContainerApp/README.md

-# limitation
+# Limitation
 - Lambda functions packaged as container images do not support adding Lambda layers to the function configuration.

-# impelment dependency in custom container
+# Impelment dependency in custom container
 - When you include one or more layers in a function, during initialization, the contents of each layer are extracted in order to the /opt directory in the function execution environment.
 - Lambda searches the /opt/extensions directory and starts initializing any extensions found.
 Extensions must be executable as binaries or scripts.
 As the function code directory is read-only, extensions cannot modify function code.
 Lambda layers and extensions are just files copied into specific file paths in the execution environment during the function initialization.
 The files are read-only in the execution environment.

 # Using Lambda layers in container images, not consider non-official image
 There are a number of ways to use container image layering to add the functionality of Lambda layers to your Lambda function container images.

-## import layer from container
+## Import layer from container
 ### Build a container image contain Lambda layer
 **dockerfile**
 ```